-- 10 Meals per Week
+10 Meals per Week

-- Any 10 meals seven days a week

-- 75 Dining Points per semester
+- o Any 10 meals seven days a week - o 75 Dining Points per semester

-- 15 Meals per Week
+15 Meals per Week

-- Any 15 meals, seven days a week
+- o Any 15 meals, seven days a week

-- 100 Dining Points per semester
+- o 100 Dining Points per semester

 - o 5 guest meals per semester

-- Freedom Meal Plan
+Freedom Meal Plan

-- o Unlimited number of meals a week
+- o Unlimited number of meals in Holmes Dining Commons

 - o 125 Dining Points

 - o 5 guest meals per semester

 There is no refund for missed meals or carry over to the next semester.
 Changes in the meal plan selected may not take place after the third week of classes.
-Meal service is not provided during Thanksgiving, Winter, Spring and Summer Breaks.
+Meal service is not provided during Thanksgiving, Winter and Spring Breaks.

 Students may also add additional money to their Fitchburg Gold account which can be used on campus and at approved off campus vendors.
 Fitchburg Gold is not refundable.